Email WV Code

 (a) The management and control of the board shall be vested solely in the trustees in accordance with the provisions of this article.

-(c) The trustees shall appoint a chief executive officer of the board and shall fix his or her duties and compensation.
-The chief executive officer shall have five years' experience in investment management with public or private funds within the ten years next preceding the date of appointment.
-The chief executive officer additionally shall have academic degrees, professional designations and other investment management or investment oversight or institutional investment experience in a combination the trustees consider necessary to carry out the responsibilities of the chief executive officer position as defined by the trustees.
+(3) The chief executive officer shall have five years’ experience in investment management with public or private funds within the 10 years next preceding the date of appointment.
+The chief executive officer additionally shall have academic degrees, professional designations, and other investment management or investment oversight or institutional investment experience in a combination the trustees consider necessary to carry out the responsibilities of the chief executive officer position as defined by the trustees.
+The trustees shall fix the duties and compensation of the chief executive officer.

 (d) The trustees shall retain an internal auditor to report directly to the trustees and shall fix his or her compensation.
 The internal auditor shall be a certified public accountant with at least three years’ experience as an auditor.
 The internal auditor shall develop an internal audit plan, with board approval, for the testing of procedures and the security of transactions.